pydiverse/pydiverse.pipedag/docs/reference/config.rst

             attribute: value

-Between each of those overwrite steps, meta-attributes like `technical_setup`_, `table_store_connection`_ and `blob_connection`_ are resolved before the attributes from the same section are applied.
+Between each of those overwrite steps, meta-attributes like `technical_setup`_, `table_store_connection`_ and `blob_store_connection`_ are resolved before the attributes from the same section are applied.

 instance_id
 -----------